cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} Cypress detected that you returned a promise in a test, but also invoked a done callback.

 The version of Mocha was upgraded with Cypress 4.0.
 Mocha 3+ no longer allows returning a promise and invoking a done callback.
-Read more about it in the {% url "4.0 migration guide" migration-guide#Mocha-upgrade-changes %}.
+Read more about it in the {% url "4.0 migration guide" migration-guide#Mocha-upgrade %}.

 ## {% fa fa-exclamation-triangle red %} Passing `cy.route({stub: false})` or `cy.server({stub: false})` is now deprecated.